u-stone/SceneTree/doc/design_document.md

 ## 2. Core Components

-The system is composed of four main classes:
+The system is composed of five main classes:

 -   `Scene`: Manages a collection of game objects for a specific scene.
 -   `SceneNode`: Represents a node within the scene graph (SceneTree).
 -   `SceneTree`: Represents a hierarchy of `SceneNode`s.
 -   `SceneManager`: A high-level manager for loading, unloading, and switching between scenes.
+-   `SceneIO`: A utility class for serializing and deserializing scene trees to/from JSON.

 ## 3. Data Structures and Algorithms